quinntile/6242_team103/README.txt

  * Upon completion of the above functions in sequence, you can save the predicted data into the folder data by using pd.to_csv() API, so that these files can be used for visualization.
 Example is as below: data.final.to_csv(current_dir[:-5] + '/visualization/data_source/Austin_price.csv')

+ * Run the ts_visualization.py code in the same local python kernel, where the fate of the modelling step is to use the results from regression and the raw data to build time series GAM models and to visualize the results for both location.
+Inside the Modelling class, we have defined several methods:

+    ## ts_learner(): create the model (GAM model for time series), and use the model to predict the house prices into the future.
+In our use case.
+For this model we predicted into the next 365 days.

+ * Upon completion of the above functions in sequence, you can save the visualizations into the folder data by using matplotlib's pyplot module, so that five .png files can be generated into the visualization folders for some insights from both models.

-After completion of the above preprocessing and modelling steps, you can start exploring the housing market data in the form of an interactive visualization dashboard
+After completion of the above preprocessing and modeling steps, you can further explore the housing market data in a more advanced form of an interactive visualization dashboard
 Simply follow the below steps:

    * Open a terminal window